What to Do in Lima in 36 Hours: The Ultimate Itinerary

 Best hostels in Lima for backpackers:

-Viajero Hostel – I stayed in this hostel and had a great time.
+Viajero Kokopelli Hostel Barranco – I stayed in this hostel and had a great time.
 The rooms are big but I liked the 10-bed dorm as the beds were almost like private capsules and had curtains.
 They have the best tours (3 every day) and lots of social events, so meeting other travellers was so easy.
 Barranco is such a vibrant area and felt very safe.

 Pariwana Hostel Lima – This hostel is in an amazing location, right by Miraflores which is safe and has lots of things to do and explore.
 They share a lot of the same walking tours as Viajero which is a big plus too.